aozisik/grunt-cache-buster/README.md

 	//..
 	grunt.registerTask('buster', ['cachebuster']);

 Make sure the cache buster task runs after all the other tasks.
 It will generate a file in your app/config directory by default.
 The package depends on this config file to function properly.
-After you set things up properly, run grunt to generate cachebuster.php
+After you set things up properly, run grunt and make sure it generates "cachebuster.php" file properly.

 ### Configuring Laravel

+Install this package by adding the following dependency to your L4 project:

+	"aozisik/grunt-cache-buster": "dev-master"

-First you need to add the following service provider in your app/config/app.php:
+After the installation, you need to add the following service provider in your app/config/app.php:

 		'Aozisik\GruntCacheBuster\GruntCacheBusterServiceProvider'